 Generic best practices

 There are multiple approaches or frameworks that you could adopt in agile project management.
-But regardless of the approach, certain best practices that are always applicable.
+But regardless of the approach, certain best practices are always applicable.

 In agile projects, an iterative approach is adopted for project management.
 This involves breaking down huge projects into smaller pieces or iterations.
 Each of these iterations in turn goes through continuous tests based on which they could be repeated until the desired result is achieved.
 This iterative approach helps the teams understand the drawbacks of the product version at hand and improve upon it.